 - Regulate nerve impulse transmissions throughout their body.

-- B vitamins also help with proper gastrointestinal functions, good functioning of the nervous system, and proper energy usage throughout the body.
-Proper amounts of the B vitamins will encourage a healthy metabolism, growth and development, and energy production in your cat.
+- B vitamins also help with proper gastrointestinal functions, good nervous system functioning, and proper energy usage throughout the body.
+Proper B vitamins will encourage your cat’s healthy metabolism, growth and development, and energy production.

-All nutritional cat diets should contain animal proteins in abundance, as cats are primarily carnivores.
-DIY cat foods allow you the freedom to select your cat's protein.
+All nutritional cat diets should contain abundant animal proteins, as cats are primarily carnivores.
+However, DIY cat foods allow you to select your cat’s protein.

 - Animal proteins are the foundation for the healthy function of:

-- This shows just how important it is to respect the fact that cats are carnivores and feed them a diet that incorporates meat as the main ingredient.
+- This shows how important it is to respect that cats are carnivores and feed them a diet incorporating meat as the main ingredient.

-- To ensure your cat gets sufficient animal protein it is important to include a variety of meats into a feline diet.
+- It is essential to ensure your cat gets sufficient animal protein and ensure you include a variety of meats in a feline diet.
 Great choices are:

 - chicken